ephraimm-zm/ephraim-api-assignment/README.md

     sudo systemctl restart nginx
     ```

-This configuration ensures that incoming traffic to `http://your-domain.com/api-assignment` is evenly distributed between the two web servers.
+This configuration ensures that incoming traffic is evenly distributed between the two web servers.

 ---